SERENDIPITOUS THOUGHT FOR THE DAY

 Financial Serendipity refers to the occurrence of unexpected positive events that significantly impact one’s financial situation.
 It’s the happy accident of the financial world, where a “random” stroke of “luck” leads to windfalls, opportunities, or breakthroughs.
 While not a dependable strategy, it’s a fascinating concept with real-life examples throughout history.

+Dr. Morton Meyers wrote the book that reviewed serendipity in medical innovations up to 2011.
 Happy Accidents.
 Viagra was developed during experiments on medications designed to treat angina.
 Meyers has dozens of stories like this, in the areas of antibiotics, cancer treatments, cardiovascular therapy and antidepressants.

 So what’s a Black Swan?